-

 FRANCESCO CLEMENTE: OPERE SU CARTA - INSCRIBED BY THE ARITST

 (CLEMENTE, FRANCESCO).
 Eccher, Danilo, Francesco Pellizzi & Francesco Clemente.
 Bologna & Torino, ITALY: Galleria D'Arte Moderna Di Bologna & Umberto Allemandi & C., 1999.
 First Edition.
 4to.
 Illustrated Wrappers.
 Artist Monograph.
 Near Fine..
 180pp, profusely 153 color and 7 b&w illustrations.
 Text in Italian and English.
 With an exhibition checklist, biography, exhibition history and bibliography.
 This is the comprehensive catalogue published in conjunction with a 1999 Galleria D'Arte Moderna Di Bologna exhibition of one hundred and fifty-three drawings, watercolors, and pastels executed by Francesco Clemente between 1980 and 1998.
 In addition to lovely color reproductions of each of the works on paper, it features a lengthy transcribed interview with the artist by Francesco Pellizzi, and curator Danilo Eccher.
 A most handsome example additionally BOLDLY INSCRIBED "Thank You! / Francesco Clemente / Bologna 29 Maggio 1999" on the day of the Museum opening in pencil across the title page.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 88-422-0917-1 Inventory Number: 024002

 -